ministryofjustice/security-guidance/docs/email-blocklist-process.md

 Each individual mail platform has its own set of objects that can be added to the blocklist.
 These objects vary from product to product.

-**Note:** Users **SHOULD NOT** interact with any unsolicited or unwanted emails.
+**Note:** Users **should not** interact with any unsolicited or unwanted emails.
 Instead, follow email spam handling processes.
 For more information on this, contact your local IT Service Desk.

-All email platforms in use by the MoJ **SHALL** have the ability to add items to the blocklist.
-The MoJ security team **SHALL** have appropriate permissions to update and review items on this list.
+All email platforms in use by the MoJ **shall** have the ability to add items to the blocklist.
+The MoJ security team **shall** have appropriate permissions to update and review items on this list.

 ### Internal blocklist